FlorentinD/UrbanData/README.md

 This project was created as part of the `Urban Data Seminar` at the TU Dresden.
 It fetches data mostly from openstreetmap, but also from other sources as dvb for public transport, [TravelTime](https://app.traveltimeplatform.com/) for time maps and yellow pages as well as the handelsregister for additional data regarding companies.
 Examples maps produced by the scripts explained in the following can be found [here](example_maps/).
+Each map has a layer control at the upper right, where you can enable and disable individual layers as well as changing the base-tiles.

+## Content/Scripts
 The simplest script is the `urbanDataMap` which just fetches relevant openstreetmap data and visualizes it in a map.
 At the beginning the idea was group buildings and find building regions, which can be seen in the `buildingComplexes.py` script.
 Resulting are building-groups (buildings having at least one common point) and building-regions (building-groups not being further apart then 120 meters and having no street in between).